 The Reading Nook

-A Christmas tartan throw from Pottery Barn, and a cute Christmas pillow from So Vintage Chic turn this normally neutral reading nook into a festive corner.
+A Christmas tartan throw from Pottery Barn, and a cute Christmas pillow turn this normally neutral reading nook into a festive corner.
 The regular tray is swapped out for a country rustic basket and filled with another fringed red plaid throw.
-(One can never have too many throws, or apparently, too much plaid!!)
+One can never have too many throws, or apparently, too much plaid.

 The Farmhouse Christmas Tree